daattali/beautiful-jekyll/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines - Copy.md

 - Create the survey with inexpensive online tools
 - Notify the participants when the survey is available and continue to remind them to participate

-# Elicitation Technique: Document Review
+# Document Review: Elicitation Technique

 What is Document Review?